cinnData/PythonBootcamp/[PY-05] NumPy and Matplotlib.md

 ## NumPy arrays

 In mathematics, a **vector** is a sequence of numbers, and a **matrix** a rectangular arrangement of numbers.
 Operations with vectors and matrices are the subject of a branch of mathematics called linear algebra.
-In the library NumPy (and in many other places), vectors are called one-dimensional (1D) arrays, while matrices are called two-dimensional (2D) arrays.
-AWith NumPy, arrays of more than two dimensions can be managed in Python without pain.
+In the Python library **NumPy** (and in many other places), vectors are called one-dimensional (1D) arrays, while matrices are called two-dimensional (2D) arrays.
+With NumPy, arrays of more than two dimensions can be managed without pain.

-NumPy arrays are not necessarily numeric.
-All the terms of an array must have the same type, so the array itself can have a type.
-In order to cope with the complexities of the data analysis, NumPy provides additional data types, like the type `object`, but this sophistication will not appear in this course.
+Unlike mathematical vectors and matrices, NumPy arrays are not necessarily numeric.
+But all the terms of an array must have the same type, so the array itself can have a type.
+In order to cope with the complexities of the data analysis, NumPy provides additional data types, like the type `object`, but this sophistication is not used in this course.

 The usual way to import NumPy is: